jstolarek/jstolarek.github.io/pages/personal.md

 <p align="center">![](/images/handhelds.jpg "Some of my handhelds")</p>

 I am interested in the history of gaming.
 I enjoy playing retro games, both on original hardware and using emulators.
-I have a Sega Dreamcast and a humble collection of handhelds, including several moded GameBoys and two PSVitas.
+I have a Sega Dreamcast, Nintendo GameCube, Nintendo Wii U, and a humble collection of handhelds, including several modded GameBoys and two PSVitas.

 Mountain trekking